DinnrTime – The Great Social Startup that Never Made It

 The concept of DinnrTime Taken from a failed IndieGoGo campaign

 The concept for DinnrTime was borne from a dilemma that we, and many other people, experience on a daily basis.
 After long days of work, sometimes you just don’t feel like cooking.
-Unfortunately, the most affordable and convenient options- fast food and mass produced frozen dinners- also happen to be the most unhealthy.
+Unfortunately, the most affordable and convenient options- fast food and mass-produced frozen dinners- also happen to be the most unhealthy.
 At the same time, talented Home Chefs in smaller households are often forced to cook more than they need and are unable to reap the benefit of buying ingredients in larger quantities.
-The DinnrTime platform introduces the meal-sharing economy, so that everyone can eat healthier and more affordable home-cooked meals while reducing food waste.
-Our Values: DinnrTime.com is a local, social enterprise dedicated to making healthy, home-cooked meals more accessible, bringing communities together, reducing food waste, and reducing cost of living expenses.
+The DinnrTime platform introduces the meal-sharing economy so that everyone can eat healthier and more affordable home-cooked meals while reducing food waste.
+Our Values: DinnrTime.com was a local, social enterprise dedicated to making healthy, home-cooked meals more accessible, bringing communities together, reducing food waste, and reducing the cost of living expenses.
+The idea was great.

 How did DinnrTime Fail

-The business model was pretty straightforward, a small commission taken out of each introduction between a customer and a home chef.
+The business model was pretty straightforward, a small commission was taken out of each introduction between a customer and a home chef.
 Very fair and clear for both sides.
 So how come a smart startup in a growing business of fresh food delivery, in the pre-HelloFresh era, failed? it may be that the market was not prepared for a revolutionary idea at this point in time, lacking resources or management, or personal issues that distracted the entrepreneurs.
 Another concern was safety issues – people did not trust the uncertified chefs who cooked in uncertified kitchens.